Kingdom of Chiang Mai: History

-Transfer from Burma to Siam
+Siamese conquest

-Since Burmese conquest of Lanna in 1558, Lanna or modern Northern Thailand had been mostly under Burmese rule.
+Since the Burmese conquest of Lanna in 1558, Lanna or modern Northern Thailand had been mostly under Burmese rule.
 With the Burmese Toungoo dynasty weakened, Chiang Mai was able to exert independence from Burma in 1727 and the rest of Lanna followed but Lanna became fragmented into city-states, descending into anarchy.
 A local man named Thipchang was declared ruler of Lampang in 1732.
 The new Burmese Konbaung dynasty reconquered Chiang Mai in 1763 and installed Chaikaew, son of Thipchang, as ruler of Lampang in 1764.
 Lanna then again came under Burmese domination.

 In 1769, Thado Mindin became the Myowun or Burmese governor of Chiang Mai.
 His rule was marked by oppression and cultural assimilation policies.
 Thado Mindin also held Chaikaew in political hostage in Chiang Mai, leaving Lampang under the rule of Chaikaew's son Kawila.
 In December 1774, the Siamese King Taksin of Thonburi marched his army north to attack Burmese-held Chiang Mai.
 Phaya Chaban Boonma, a native Lanna nobleman in Chiang Mai, joined with Kawila of Lampang to cooperate with the invading Siamese to overthrow Burmese rule, initiating the Fuen Man (ฟื้นม่าน, 'to liberate from Burma') movement.
 King Taksin sent his generals Chaophraya Chakri and Chaophraya Surasi to successfully take Chiang Mai in January 1775.
 After two centuries of Burmese rule, most parts of Lanna were transferred to Siam.
 However, the Burmese regrouped and reestablished their headquarters at Chiang Saen, retaining northern parts of Lanna.
-Kawila's sister Sri Anocha was married to Chaophraya Surasi.
+Kawila's sister, Sri Anocha, was married to Chaophraya Surasi.
 King Taksin appointed Phaya Chaban as governor of Chiang Mai and Kawila as governor of Lampang in 1775 as vassal rulers.